 The ISO symbol for the Running Man was first used in Japan in the 1979 and grew in use around the world.
 It's considered a universal symbol that is independent of language, and is becoming an internationally and common known symbol of communicating safe passage.

 As more construction and reconstruction projects take place, the public is going to see more of the green running man exit signs.
-This is a generational change that is making safety signage truly an international symbol.
+This is a gradual change that is making safety signage truly an international symbol.
 Green means go!